Leticia-Franca/so_long/README.md

 **'Make' to generate the executable**
 > make

-**Run the program including the name of the file (or the path, if it's in a directory of its own) containing the map**
+**Run the program including the name of the map file** (or the path, if it's in a directory of its own)
 > ./so_long ./maps/map01.ber

 ## 🛠 The MiniLibx (or: *getting to know the graphic library*)